xabyer/angularProjects/AngularProjects/web/countriesApp/README.md

 2. Use of a service for communication between the different components.

-3. Angular routes, RouterLink y RouterLinkActive.
+3. Angular routes, RouterLink and RouterLinkActive.

-4. Autocompletion in the search programmed with RxJS ( Debouncer and DebounceTime ).
+4. Autocompletion in the search programmed with RxJS ( DebounceTime ).

 5. HTTP request handling with SwitchMap thanks to RxJS library.